awsdocs/aws-snowball-developer-guide/doc_source/specifications.md

 ## Supported Network Hardware<a name="network-hardware"></a>

-After you open the back panel of the AWS Snowball Edge appliance, you'll see the network ports shown in the following photograph\.
+After you open the back panel of the AWS Snowball Edge device, you'll see the network ports shown in the following photograph\.

 ![\[The available network ports.\]](http://docs.aws.amazon.com/snowball/latest/developer-guide/images/snowball-edge-back-connectors.png)